 The IU chapter of the National Association of Hispanic Journalists advocates on behalf of Hispanic journalists around the world.
 The club connects members to national scholarships and internships, and offers networking opportunities with alumni and professionals in the industry.

-News-Decoder at IU is one of 14 pilot programs of a worldwide nonprofit news service and global forum for millenials.
+Report the World at IU is part of the worldwide nonprofit news service News-Decoder, a global forum for millennials.
 It offers opportunities for members to publish stories on global issues and collaborate with professional journalists.

 IU’s chapter of Reporters Without Borders raises awareness of press freedom and freedom of information issues all around the world.
 The club engages in human rights activities and takes part in local and international initiatives related to freedom of speech.

 Season magazine is IU's only student-produced fashion magazine, highlighting both national and local trends in fashion, beauty and art.
 Season is entirely inclusive and wants to showcase the diversity of IU and the Bloomington community.

 Develop expertise about freedom of information and diversity.
 Get support finding internships and jobs.
 IU’s chapter of the Society of Professional Journalists is open to any student interested in news reporting, writing, editing and production in all forms of media, from broadcast and print to digital and design.

 The Student Cinema Guild brings student filmmakers together to produce and enjoy film, and gain the experience and preparation they need to work in the entertainment industry.
 Students write, direct, produce and showcase their films.
 SCG provides support, equipment, monthly workshops and networking sessions for members.
 The club also partners with IU Cinema for its annual Crimson Film Festival and helps bring Campus MovieFest, the largest student film festival in the world, to IU each spring.